p2p-ld/sciop/docs/intro/bittorrent.md

 `.torrent` files are encoded in a fancy file encoding called "[bencoding](https://en.wikipedia.org/wiki/Bencode),"

-The details aren't important, but for concreteness, bencoding is *effectively* the same thing abstract structure as JSON: dictionaries, arrays, strings, and integers.
+The details aren't important, but for concreteness, bencoding has *effectively* the same abstract structure as JSON: dictionaries, arrays, strings, and integers.

 For example, this JSON: